szalbuque/szalbuque/README.md

 ### Hi there 👋

-- 🖧 I’m a systems analyst;
+- 🖧 I’m a systems analyst and developer;
 - ☁️ I’m currently learning about cloud computing and devops;
 - 📫 How to reach me: szalbuque@gmail.com;